ErpNetDocs/tech/modules/logistics/inventory/how-to/reconciliation-based-counts.md

 Lines are created for **all** counted products and filled with the respective lines data.

 Products that are not counted will **have** lines created for them with quantities set to "0".

+If a **Default Product Group** is assigned, uncounted quantities will be set to "0" only for products from that group.

+In that case, counted products from different product groups will **not** have lines created for them when the function is run.

 ![pictures](pictures/full_reconc.png)